October 16-18, 2018 Bahia Resort Hotel, San Diego, CA

 4. Benefits of a QA/QC program

-Durability, Resilience and Energy Efficiency: Working Together to Make Sustainable Building Envelopes
+Presenters: Amy Schmidt Theresa Weston Presentation: Durability, Resilience and Energy Efficiency: Working Together to Make Sustainable Buildings

 Global climate change has caused increased threat to the built environment by means of flood, tornado, wild fire, extreme temperatures, and increased wind driven rain.
 Building science solutions to manage the increased threats have a foundation in previous solutions for energy efficiency, durability and sustainability.
 As new building technologies and innovations are incorporated into the building envelope traditional construction practices need to be adapted.
 However, as these adaptations of construction practices take place they still need to maintain adherence to basic principles of water management to prevent moisture accumulation in building assemblies and thermal management to manage the comfort of occupants.
 This presentation will describe how resiliency connects with energy efficiency and durability.
 The presentation will include a review of the progress of industry standard practice and guideline development on the development of details to maintain air, water and thermal barrier continuity and integrity.